 The passage of SB5 in Ohio triggered a 90-day period where opponents could gather signatures to force a referendum, a “citizen veto” of the law, in November.
 The law does not take effect until the results of that referendum.
-Labor and progressive activists immediately went to work to try and overturn the law, which would severely limit collective bargaining rights in the state, eliminate the right to strike and even hit public safety positions like police and firefighters.
+Labor and progressive activists immediately went to work to try to overturn the law, which would severely limit collective bargaining rights in the state, eliminate the right to strike and even hit public safety positions like police and firefighters.

 The anti-SB 5 coalition We Are Ohio announced today that in the first 30 days, they are at 93% of their target of 231,149 valid signatures.